Prion

 Photomicrograph of mouse neurons showing red stained inclusions identified as scrapies prion protein.

-Prion protein (stained in red) revealed in a photomicrograph of neural tissue from a scrapie-infected mouse.
+PrPSc (stained in red) revealed in a photomicrograph of scrapie-infected mouse neuronal cells.

-The infectious isoform of PrP, known as PrPSc, or simply the prion, is able to convert normal PrPC proteins into the infectious isoform by changing their conformation, or shape; this, in turn, alters the way the proteins interconnect.
+The infectious isoform of PrP, known as PrPSc, or simply the prion, is able to convert normal PrPC proteins into the infectious isoform by changing their conformation, or shape; this, in turn, alters the way the proteins interact.
 PrPSc always causes prion disease.
-Although the exact 3D structure of PrPSc is not known, it has a higher proportion of β-sheet structure in place of the normal α-helix structure.[42]
-Aggregations of these abnormal isoforms form highly structured amyloid fibers, which accumulate to form plaques.
+PrPSc has a higher proportion of β-sheet structure in place of the normal α-helix structure.[32][33][34]
+Several highly infectious, brain-derived PrPSc structures have been discovered by cryo-electron microscopy.[35][36][37]
+Another brain-derived fibril structure isolated from humans with Gerstmann-Straussler-Schienker syndrome has also been determined.[38]
+All of the structures described in high resolution so far are amyloid fibers in which individual PrP molecules are stacked via intermolecular beta sheets.
+However, 2-D crystalline arrays have also been reported at lower resolution in ex vivo preparations of prions.[39]
+In the prion amyloids, the glycolipid anchors and asparagine-linked glycans, when present, project outward from the lateral surfaces of the fiber cores.
+Often PrPSc is bound to cellular membranes, presumably via its array of glycolipid anchors, however, sometimes the fibers are dissociated from membranes and accumulate outside of cells in the form of plaques.
 The end of each fiber acts as a template onto which free protein molecules may attach, allowing the fiber to grow.
-Under most circumstances, only PrP molecules with an identical amino acid sequence to the infectious PrPSc are incorporated into the growing fiber.[35]
-However, rare cross-species transmission is also possible.[43]
+This growth process requires complete refolding of PrPC.[35]
+Different prion strains have distinct templates, or conformations, even when composed of PrP molecules of the same amino acid sequence, as occurs in a particular host genotype.[40][41][42][43][44]
+Under most circumstances, only PrP molecules with an identical amino acid sequence to the infectious PrPSc are incorporated into the growing fiber.[25]
+However, cross-species transmission also happens rarely.[45]

 Normal function of PrP

 The physiological function of the prion protein remains poorly understood.
 While data from in vitro experiments suggest many dissimilar roles, studies on PrP knockout mice have provided only limited information because these animals exhibit only minor abnormalities.
-In research done in mice, it was found that the cleavage of PrP in peripheral nerves causes the activation of myelin repair in Schwann cells and that the lack of PrP proteins caused demyelination in those cells.[44]
+Research in mice has found that the cleavage of PrP in peripheral nerves causes the activation of myelin repair in Schwann cells, and that the lack of PrP proteins causes demyelination in those cells.[50]

 PrP and regulated cell death

 MAVS, RIP1, and RIP3 are prion-like proteins found in other parts of the body.
-They also polymerise into filamentous amyloid fibers which initiate regulated cell death in the case of a viral infection to prevent the spread of virions to other, surrounding cells.[45]
+They also polymerise into filamentous amyloid fibers that initiate regulated cell death in the case of a viral infection to prevent the spread of virions to other, surrounding cells.[51]
+There is evidence that PrP and pathogenic PrPSc contribute to ferroptosis sensitivity, a condition that is enhanced by RAC3 expression [52].

 PrP and long-term memory